Located at the west end of the Fremont Street Experience, downtown’s iconic Plaza Las Vegas has been a Sin City staple for more than 40 years.

 And when you’re ready to play, the Plaza’s 80,000-square-foot casino is smaller than the nega-casinos of the Las Vegas Strip but it still boasts more than 500 slot and video poker machines along with table games like craps and blackjack.
 Additionally, the Plaza is home to the William Hill Race & Sports Book, a poker room with automated PokerPro tables and downtown's only bingo room…. more fun than downtown’s only train-ticket office, right?

 And while the Plaza has certainly evolved with the times, the iconic property has remained in sync with its history as it has become known for its classic Vegas-style entertainment.
-Having hosted many acts over the years, today you can catch performances by entertainers such as Emmy-award winning, stand-up comedian Louie Anderson and hit YouTube sensation Miranda Sings.
+Having hosted many acts over the years, today you can catch a variety of performances from stand-up comedy to game shows.
 Or, if you’d rather tie the knot Vegas style to get your kicks, the Plaza has an on-site wedding chapel.

 But as far as downtime goes – that is, downtime from playing all day – guests can take advantage of the resort's rooftop pool and 24-hour fitness center.
 Other (albeit less fun) amenities at the Plaza include a self-serve business internet kiosk, 22,000-plus square feet of flexible meeting and convention space, complimentary valet service and a self-parking garage.